 ARTISTIC DIRECTION, FESTIVALS AND MAJOR EVENTS

-Currently, he heads The Festival of Voices, which is Australia’s key festival celebrating the voice and the power of song, an annual event that presents concerts, workshops and masterclasses across a range of performing arts.
+Most recently, Kris was Artistic Director of The Festival of Voices, Australia’s key festival celebrating the voice and the power of song, an annual event that presents concerts, workshops and masterclasses across a range of performing arts.

 At The Festival of Voices, Kris was brought in to take the organization through a period of significant growth and strategic change.
 Here, he doubled the festival’s size, increasing audience numbers by 54% in his first year and 69% in his second to almost 20,000 attendees.
 Though this, KPMG have calculated a direct economic impact onto the state’s economy of $8.2m and the equivalent of 52 fulltime jobs.